-The mission of the U.S. Virgin Islands Police Department (VIPD) Office of Highway Safety's Motor Carrier Safety Assistnace Program is to reduce crash fatalities and injuries involving large commercial trucks and buses; as well as to increase the number of Commercial Motor Vehicle (CMV) inspections that are conducted annually; thus decreasing the number of incidents or potential risk of death or injuries in accordance with FMCSA's National CMV reduction fatality goals in order to maintain zero (0) crash fatalities in Fiscal Year 2021, 2022 and 2023.
-The mission remains the same - 06032022
+The mission of the U.S. Virgin Islands Police Department (VIPD) Office of Highway Safety's Motor Carrier Safety Assistance Program is to reduce crash fatalities and injuries involving large commercial trucks and buses; as well as to increase the number of Commercial Motor Vehicle (CMV) inspections that are conducted annually; thus decreasing the number of incidents or potential risk of death or injuries in accordance with FMCSA's National CMV reduction fatality goals in order to maintain zero (0) crash fatalities in Fiscal Year 2021, 2022 and 2023.
+The mission of the USVI Motor Carrier program remains unchanged.